 Finished hardwood floors have this special layer, but you still need to be careful as it can become worn down over time and will need to be refinished throughout its life.

-Use a Rubber Broom to Pick Up Hair in the Bathroom/Kitchen
+Use a Rubber Broom to Pick Up Pet Hairs From the Bathroom Floors

 Every household needs a rubber broom.
 They are soft and gentle on floors to prevent scratching while also being highly effective at collecting hair and debris from hard surfaces.
 Most of the time, sweeping makes vacuuming up the finer particles much easier.